GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2BrineFluid.rst

 where :math:`b_0, b_1, b_2` are correlation coefficients defined by the user.

-Mass fraction of CO2 component in brine :math:`x_{CO2,\ell}` is exactly as in density calculation.
-The dependency of pure water viscosity from pressure is ignored, and it is approximated as saturated pure water viscosity:
+Mass fraction of the CO2 component in brine :math:`x_{CO2,\ell}` is computed exactly as in the density calculation.
+The dependency of pure water viscosity on pressure is ignored, and it is approximated as saturated pure water viscosity:

 .. math::
    \mu_w(P, T) = \mu_{w, sat} (T),

-which is tabulated using internal table as a function of temperature based on steam table data Engineering ToolBox (2004).
+which is tabulated using an internal table as a function of temperature based on steam table data Engineering ToolBox (2004).

 Enthalpy of brine
 -----------------